itsgreggreg/haskell_quick_reference/README.md

 # Repl
  - Start by running `ghci`

+## If using Stack
- - If you're using Stack, start by running `stack ghci` or `stack repl`
+ - Start the repl by running `stack ghci` or `stack repl`
+ - Specify extra packages to include in the repl context with:
+   - `stack ghci --package regex-posix`
+   - and then import them with `:m +Text.Regex.Posix`

  ## Useful Commands
   - `:help` -or- `:h` : Print a list of repl commands